tonymishler/CSharpDocs/c-sharp-for-fe-devs.md

 Console.WriteLine(sum); // Output: 10
 ```

+**Linq** is a powerful tool and can often behave in unexpected ways, particularly if used in conjunction with [Entity Framework](https://learn.microsoft.com/en-us/ef/) for database access (which is outside the scope of this document).
+For more information on Linq, see the [Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/).

+The use of **Collections** in C# is a deep and involved topic, the full extent of which is also beyond the scope of this document.
+For more information on collections, see the [Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/collections).

 ### Destructuring
 In TypeScript, you can use destructuring to extract properties from objects and store them in variables: